 - (3) For existing Commingled Plans, the Contractor shall maintain and provide annual separate accounting of DOE liabilities and assets as for a Separate Plan. - (4) For existing Commingled Plans, the Contractor shall be liable for any shortfall in the plan assets caused by funding or events unrelated to DOE contracts. - (5) The Contractor shall comply with the requirements of ERISA if applicable to the pension plan and any other applicable laws. - (6) The Pension Management Plan (PMP) shall include a discussion of the Contractor's plans for management and administration of all pension plans consistent with the terms of the Contract.
 The PMP shall be submitted in the iBenefits system, or its successor system no later than January 31st of each applicable year.
 A full description of the necessary reporting will be provided in the annual management plan data request.
-Within sixty (60) days after the date of the submission, appropriate Contractor's PMP submission and any other current plan issues or concerns.
+Within sixty (60) days after the date of the submission, appropriate Contractor representatives shall participate in a conference call to discuss the Contractor's PMP submission and any other current plan issues or concerns.